tenox7/micropolis/README.md

 Unpack the tarball to a folder on your disk, typically somewhere under `/usr`.

 Replace `yourfolder/res/sim` with the binary from the releases folder (or compile yourself).
-Also `cd /usr/yourfolder; ./sim` should work.

 ## Currently supported OS